Academics & Research – Academics & Instruction

 Full admission to a graduate degree or graduate certificate program requires official transcripts documenting at least an undergraduate degree from a regionally accredited institution.

 For registration, an advisor’s authorization is required for the following:

 a.
-New (first quarter of enrollment at EWU) students registering for ten or more credits.
+New (first term of enrollment at EWU) students.

 d.
 Any student on academic probation.